Nucc/lucie/guides/tutorials/30_commands_helper.md

 ### 1. Run command in shell

-In the controller very often is required to call other system applications.
-For this case <code>sh(command)</code> is provided that returns the status of the command after execution.
+Very often is required in the controller to call other system applications. <code>sh(command)</code> is for executing other applications.
+It returns true, if the response

     class RepositoryController < Controller::Base